 Most new recruits are not necessarily thinking about their living quarters or medical benefits when deciding which branch of the military to join.
 To be sure, the best way to decide which branch of the service is best for you is to have a good sense of where your skills and career interests are, and choose based on the opportunities available.
 The Armed Services Vocational Aptitude Battery (ASVAB) test will help determine each new recruit's best job match.

-But if you're still torn between two or more different branches of the military, you may want to look at quality of life issues like living quarters, pay and medical benefits.
+But if you're still torn between two or more different branches of the military, you may want to look at the quality of life issues like living quarters, pay and medical benefits.
 Bear in mind that many of these factors are subject to budgetary constraints and depend on the tempo of any ongoing wars or missions.
 Here Are a few things to consider for joining the Navy:

-The Navy has worked to address this is recent years, but it's worth remembering that it wasn't that long ago that all junior enlisted unmarried sailors who were assigned to live on the ship even when that ship was in home port for months at a time.
+The Navy has worked to address this in recent years, but it's worth remembering that it wasn't that long ago that all junior enlisted unmarried sailors who were assigned to live on the ship even when that ship was in homeport for months at a time.

 That meant that a junior enlisted unmarried sailor would have a rack (bed), a few dozen square feet to himself, and not much else.
 And in most cases, sailors had to share their quarters (not their rack, mind you) with a roommate.